Constantin David (activist): Biography

 With the installation of an undisguised fascist regime headed by Ion Antonescu and the Iron Guard in September 1940, David's activity in the Prahova Valley came under the scrutiny of the new authorities.
 In October, Constantin Petrovicescu, the Minister of Interior, personally requested that the Bucharest Police Office intensify the surveillance of Constantin David.
 Moreover, his name was placed on the list of people to be eliminated by Iron Guard death squads.
 In spite of the conditions, David continued his activism, most notably participating in the major anti-fascist demonstration organised by Miron Constantinescu in the Obor neighbourhood of Bucharest on November 3, 1940.

 On the night of January 20/21, 1941, during the Legionnaires' rebellion, David was kidnapped from his home by an Iron Guard squad and brought to the Bucharest Police Headquarters, where he was severely beaten and ultimately assassinated.
 According to the deposition of one of the squad members, he was brought by car near Pantelimon, brought out in a field and, after refusing to divulge information regarding the communist organisations, shot in the head at point blank.
 His body, severely mutilated, with the left arm torn out, was found only four weeks later.

-After the PCR came to power in the late 1940s, Constantin David was hailed as a hero of the working class, and his remains were moved to the Liberty Park mausoleum, where they stood until removed in the aftermath of the 1989 regime change.
+After the PCR came to power in the late 1940s, Constantin David was hailed as a hero of the working class, and his remains were moved to the Liberty Park mausoleum, where they stood until removed in the aftermath of the 1989 Romanian Revolution.
 His assassination was dramatised in Sergiu Nicolaescu's 1978 film Revanșa, with David played by Iurie Darie.

+A cinema bearing his name was opened in Crângași district of Bucharest in December 1951, using equipment manufactured by Tehnocin Factory.
+The cinema was renamed to Crîngași in late 1963 and demolished in the 1980s.